gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 !!! note "PHP 8.1"
     There is a PHP 8.1 deprecation error Omeka 3.1 in  `application\models\Mixin\ElementText.php`
-    regarding null passed to strlen.
+    regarding null passed to `strlen`.
 To work around it, I changed line 524 to test for null:
     `if ($elementText == null || !strlen($elementText)) {`
+    Remove this note when the code is fixed in a newer Omeka release.

+---

+!!! note "PHP 8.1"
+    There is a PHP 8.1 deprecation error Omeka 3.1 in  `C:\xampp\htdocs\omeka\application\libraries\Omeka\File\MimeType\Detect\Strategy\FileCommand.php`
+    regarding null passed to `trim`.
+To work around it, I changed the `detect` function to test for null.
     Remove this note when the code is fixed in a newer Omeka release.

 ### Verify that the new release works properly